BryanJacobs/FIDO2Applet/docs/FAQ.md

 - the credential ID (an AES256 encrypted blob of the RP ID SHA-256 hash and the credential private key)
 - up to 32 characters of the RP ID, again AES256 encrypted
-- a 64-character-long user ID, again AES256 encrypted
+- a max 64-character-long user ID, again AES256 encrypted
 - the length of the RP ID, unencrypted
 - the length of the user ID, unencrypted
 - a boolean set to true on the first credential from a given RP ID, used